 Noe and Vanessa were married in 2005, and in late 2008, they began serving full-time at the Fletcher Center where they served for 6 years.
-Their family briefly moved to Spring, but soon Noe and Vanessa and their six children will be returning to serve full time at the Joy Mission Center.
-Vanessa will be the Assistant Director of the center and Noe is going to be MCH’s first area missionary, focusing on Magnolia Park and the Greater East End of Houston.
+Their family briefly moved to Spring, but now Noe and Vanessa and their six children are serving full time through the Joy Mission Center.
+Vanessa is the Director of the center and Noe is going to be MCH’s first area missionary, focusing on Magnolia Park and the Greater East End of Houston.

 When we talked to them about their service, Vanessa said: